JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson5.md

 #### **Material** 🎨

-* Material components built on top of it
+* Material components are built on top of it
 * `TextField`, `TopAppBar`, `Card`, `Button`, `Scaffold`, `FloatingActionButton`...

 ---